vguarnaccia/.vim_config/README.rst

 - `ctrlp.vim <https://github.com/ctrlpvim/ctrlp.vim>`_: Full path fuzzy file, buffer, mru, tag, ... finder for Vim.
 Open with ``<Ctrl-P>`` and cycle through modes with ``<Ctrl-B>``.

+- `fugitive.vim <https://github.com/tpope/vim-fugitive>`_: A Git wrapper so awesome, it should be illegal.

 Howto Add New Plugin
 ====================